lgeurts/lgeurts.github.io/_drafts/2020-08-06-implementing-cd-cd-using-flux-and-kubernetes.md

 tags: [ GitOps ]
 ---

 These notes were briefly scrambled on a piece of paper while setting up Flux.
-Do not expect a full tutorial.
-Instead you will mostly see code snippets used during the process.
+This is not a full tutorial, instead you will mostly see code snippets used during setup.

 ------------------------------------------------------------------------------